clocklimited/cf-form-cancel-delegate/README.md

-# cf-form-cancel-delegate
+# @clocklimited/cf-form-cancel-delegate

 Show a confirmation dialog if model changes will be lost when navigating from a form

 ## WARNING

-From 3.0.0 your project will require at least `schemata@6`
+From 4.0.0 your project will require at least `schemata@8`

 ## Installation

-    npm install --save cf-form-cancel-delegate
+    npm install --save @clocklimited/cf-form-cancel-delegate

 ## Usage